Shooting of Stephen Waldorf: Shooting

 The passenger was hit several times and seriously injured.
-After running out of ammunition, Finch verbally abused him and pistol whipped him until he lost consciousness.
+Finch, meanwhile, had made his way round to the driver's side, where he leaned into the car, aimed his revolver between Waldorf's eyes and said, "OK, cocksucker," before pulling the trigger, but the gun did not fire.
+Finding that he had already used all his ammunition, Finch then pistol whipped Waldorf until he lost consciousness.
 He was then handcuffed and dragged to the side of the road.
 At this point, it was discovered that the passenger was not Martin but Stephen Waldorf, a 26-year-old film editor.
-Waldorf suffered five bullet wounds—which caused damage to his abdomen and liver—as well as a fractured skull and injuries to one hand caused by the pistol whipping.
-Waldorf was taken to St Stephen's Hospital, as was the rear-seat passenger who was grazed by a bullet.
+Waldorf suffered five bullet wounds—which damaged his abdomen and liver—as well as a fractured skull and injuries to one hand caused by the pistol whipping.
+Martin's girlfriend was grazed by a bullet.
+Both were taken to St Stephen's Hospital.
 Within an hour, a senior officer at Scotland Yard issued a public apology and promised an immediate investigation by the Metropolitan Police's Complaints Investigation Bureau (CIB).
 He described the incident as "a tragic case of mistaken identity".
 Waldorf was in hospital for six weeks.
 When he regained consciousness, a senior Met officer visited him to apologise.